LuciusofLegend/Huntcraft-SMP/README.md

 # [Huntcraft-SMP](https://modrinth.com/modpack/huntcraft)

 The optional client-side modpack the Huntcraft SMP.
-You can also use this modpack on servers, as the default configuration has no unfair advantages.<br>
+You can also use this modpack on other servers, as the default configuration has no unfair advantages.<br>

 You are free to distribute this modpack, as per the MIT License, but I do ask that you give credit and link to the [Modrinth Page]()